 Two notes: if you’re thinking of using coconut oil instead of cacao butter – don’t!
 Coconut oil melts at a much lower temperature so the eggs won’t stay solid for long.
 Also, the taste is just much richer with cacao butter, and less coconutty.
 And finally, you can choose whether to use cacao powder (raw) or cocoa powder (non-raw).
 Cacao has more health benefits (as long as you don’t heat it too much) but cocoa tastes a little less bitter, and a little more like the traditional chocolatey taste most of us are used to.
 Have fun!

-½ cup cacao butter
+- ½ cup solid cacao butter

-2 tbsp maple syrup
+- 2 tbsp maple syrup

-¼ cup cacao or cocoa powder
+- ¼ cup cacao or cocoa powder

-¼ tsp vanilla powder or extract
+- ¼ tsp vanilla powder or extract

-⅓ cup coconut nectar or maple syrup
+- ⅓ cup coconut nectar or maple syrup at room temperature

-⅓ cup almond butter
+- ⅓ cup almond butter at room temperature

-⅓ cup coconut oil
+- ⅓ cup melted coconut oil

-¼ tsp vanilla powder or extract
+- ¼ tsp vanilla powder or extract

-Pinch of salt
+- Pinch of sea salt

 Special equipment needed

-Make the chocolate first.
-Melt the cacao butter and maple syrup in a saucepan on a very low heat.
-When melted, removed the saucepan and whisk in the cacao powder and vanilla until fully combined.
-Allow the chocolate to cool for 15-20 minutes.
+- Make the chocolate first.
+Melt the cacao butter and maple syrup in a saucepan on a very low heat for about 10 minutes, until the butter is liquid.

-Using a pastry brush, brush a layer of melted chocolate over the inside of your half-egg molds.
+- Using a pastry brush, brush a layer of melted chocolate over the inside of your half-egg molds.
 Place the coated molds in the freezer for 2 minutes to set, then repeat the process.

 - Remove your molds from the freezer and spoon the mixture into each half (ensuring that you only fill up to the top of each – do not overfill!).

-Remove your eggs again from the freezer, and using a flat knife that has been dipped in boiling water, run the blade around the edge of each half egg to melt the chocolate.
+- Remove your eggs again from the freezer, and using a flat knife that has been dipped in boiling water, run the blade around the edge of each half egg to melt the chocolate.